Amaravati, Palnadu district: Transport

 The only means of connectivity for the village is by road.
-The Vijayawada–Amaravathi Road connects the village with cities of Vijayawada, Tenali, Guntur, and with the Andhra Pradesh Capital Region areas of Undavalli, Penumaka, Rayapudi.
+The Vijayawada–Amaravati Road connects the village with cities of Vijayawada, Tenali, Guntur, and with the Andhra Pradesh Capital Region areas of Undavalli, Penumaka, Rayapudi.
 The Guntur–Amaravathi Road connects it with the district headquarters, Guntur.
-It also has road connectivity from Sattenapalle, Mangalagiri and Krosuru.
+It is also linked by road to Sattenapalle, Mangalagiri and Krosuru.
 APSRTC operates buses from major bus stations like NTR bus station in Guntur, Pandit Nehru bus station in Vijayawada and the Tenali bus station.
 The village has no rail connectivity.

 A waterway categorised as class–III is planned from Pulichintala to Prakasam Barrage, which connects the nearby villages of Harishchandrapuram and Vykuntapuram.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 17 schools.
 These schools include 4 MPP, one KGBV and 12 private schools.